rbutenuth/fpl/doc/dictionaries.md

 ```

 There can't be nil values in a dictionary: When you put a nil value, the mapping for that key is simply
 removed from the dictionary.

+Keys can be any values (except nil), but only values where there is a meaningful hash code and equals
+method in the backing Java code make sense: string, integer, double.

 ## Functions

 ### dict

 Create a new dictionary from key value pairs.
-The number of parameters must be even, keys must be strings.
+The number of parameters must be even, keys must not be nil.

 ```
 (dict pairs...)